zalando/engineering-principles/README.md

 Always use SSL and make sure the caller of your service is authenticated and authorized.
 SSL actually means "HTTPS everywhere, not HTTP."

 ### General guidelines

 #### Stateless
 When possible, be stateless.
-If you can’t, keep state separate from application logic.
-For example, use a separate database instead of, say, writing to a file.
+If you can’t, persist state outside the address space of the application, for example in a database.

 #### Immutable
 Strive for immutability whenever possible.
-This is a key concept from [Effective Java](http://www.amazon.com/Effective-Java-Edition-Joshua-Bloch/dp/0321356683), and languages like Scala and Clojure have stronger support for this than Java.
-(See [Does Scala == Effective Java?](http://www.grahamlea.com/2013/12/does-scala-equal-effective-java/))

-Immutability tends to result in fewer bugs and makes it easier to prove a program correct.
-Immutable things are automatically thread-safe, with no synchronization required.
+An object is immutable if its state cannot be modified.
+Immutable things are automatically thread-safe, without requiring synchronization.
+Overall, immutability tends to result in fewer bugs and makes it easier to prove a program correct.

 #### Idempotent
-Whenever possible and reasonable, make service endpoints [idempotent](https://en.wikipedia.org/wiki/Idempotence#Computer_science_meaning) so that an operation produces the same results whether it’s executed just once or multiple times.
+Whenever possible and reasonable, make service endpoints [idempotent](https://en.wikipedia.org/wiki/Idempotence#Computer_science_meaning), so that an operation produces the same result even when it’s executed multiple times.
+This allows clients to safely retry operations in case of (external) failures.

-In distributed systems, things fail in different ways.
-When a client sees a failure, it might be because the core call has failed; the failure might have occurred in the network late in the process.
-It’s helpful if a client can try again, even for stateful operations.
-This can have significant impacts: For example, it might mean that the client should generate a unique id when putting new data into a service endpoint, rather than relying on the service to do it.
-This might imply that the calling client needs to be able to [generate a UUID](https://www.npmjs.com/package/uuid).

 ### Development
 Some general guidelines for how we think a development team should work.